amjack100/gnulinux-tk-website/content/builtins/jobs.md

 `jobs`, `fg` and `bg` are the three tightly coupled job control/management commands.
 Using one effectively is difficult without an understanding of the other two.
-These three are builtins to the popular _bash_ shell, meaning implementations in other shells may not be the same.
+These three are builtins to the popular _bash_ shell, so implementations in other shells may not be the same.

 ## Overview

 {{< showIfExists "static/jobs.svg" >}}

-Jobs are simply background tasks.
+Jobs = background processes.
 One typically uses a job for a long running command where the output does not need to be monitored in real time.
 Jobs are also "children" of the current shell, meaning if the shell processes is killed, then the job is as well.
 Using

 ```bash
 $ jobs